The Best Carry-On Luggage in 2025 (Hands-On Reviews)

 • Volume: 37 L Standard | 45 L Expanded

 Upon unboxing the Nomatic Navigator Carry-On, the first thing that stood out was its sleek appearance.
-It is one of the few bags that look much better in person than they do in the photos, and the quality is beautiful.
-From the water-resistant YKK zippers down to the smooth-rolling oversized wheels, everything feels premium and works lovely.
+It is one of the few bags that looks much better in person than in the photos, and the quality is beautiful.
+From the water-resistant YKK zippers to the smooth-rolling oversized wheels, everything feels premium and works lovely.
 The aluminum handle is more durable than many suitcases, and the four exterior grab handles are a well-thought-out addition.

 I haven’t tested out its water resistance yet (there are more than 300 sunny days per year where I live), but the outer fabric seems extremely durable, and I love how it firmly wraps around the frame for a clean, streamlined look.